Directeur de Recherche CNRS,

-My research is at the interface between soft condensed matter, hydrodynamics and nano-science.
+My research is at the interface between condensed matter, fluid dynamics and nano-science.
 It is mostly curiosity driven.
-We combine experiments, theory, and molecular simulations to explore the intimate mechanisms of the dynamics of fluid interfaces from the macroscopic down to the molecular level, with applications in the fields of micro- and nano- fluidics, large scale hydrodynamics, material science, complex fluids, etc.
+We combine experiments, theory, and molecular simulations to explore the intimate mechanisms of the dynamics of fluid interfaces from the macroscopic down to the molecular level, with applications in the fields of micro- and nano- fluidics, material science, complex fluids, etc.

 «Molecular streaming and its voltage control in ångström-scale channels»Nature (2019)

 «Ionic Coulomb blockade as a fractional Wien effect» Nature Nanotechnology (2019)